-Irrelevant stimuli is typically seen as distractive and removes attention from the relevant task.
-We have shown that irrelevant stimuli, in form of auditative noise, can actually improve cognitive performance, and that this effect is particular strong for people with poor attentive skills.
+Irrelevant stimuli are typically seen as distractive and remove attention from the relevant task.
+We have shown that irrelevant stimuli, in the form of audible noise, can actually improve cognitive performance, and that this effect is particular strong for people with poor attentive skills.

-That people make every-day choice based on accessible intentions is often taken for granted, however, our research indicates that this may not be the case.
-We let subject choice between which of two faces they found most attractive, and immediately asked they to motivate their choice.
-Though “magical” trick we replaced the face to that they were actually given the faces they did not choose.
-Subjects failed to detect this mismatch between their own choice and the outcome of their choose, and were willing to make elaborated motivations of their motivations.
-These results questions whether people have access to their underlying reason for their choices.
+That people make every-day choices based on accessible intentions is often taken for granted, yet our research indicates that this may not be the case.
+We let subjects choose which of two faces they found most attractive, and immediately asked them to motivate their choice.
+Through a “magical” trick, we replaced the face they had actually chosen with the the face they did not choose.
+Subjects failed to detect this mismatch between their own choice and the outcome of their choice, and were willing to make elaborate motivations for their decision.
+These results question whether people have access to the underlying reason for their choices.

 Head of division